 What is COVIDWISE?

-COVIDWISE is the Virginia Department of Health (VDH) COVID-19 exposure notification app to facilitate contact tracing in response to the coronavirus that causes COVID-19.
+COVIDWISE is the Virginia Department of Health’s (VDH) COVID-19 Exposure Notifications app to facilitate contact tracing in response to COVID-19.
 Contact tracing is a technique used by public health authorities to contact and give guidance to anyone who may have been exposed to a person who has tested positive for COVID-19.
 This technique will be an essential part of transitioning back to regular daily life while managing the risk of further outbreaks.

 How can Exposure Notifications Help?